BlockCertsAI/BCAI-Canon/WHITEPAPER.md

 where execution, data, and control remain sovereign and verifiable.

 ---
+---

+### Execution, Governance, and Accountability as a Single System

+The following sections describe how BlockCertsAI treats execution, governance, and accountability as one unified enforcement system.

+Execution is permitted only when identity, authorization, and policy constraints are satisfied **before** state transition.

+Governance is expressed as deterministic rules, not discretionary interpretation.

+Accountability is produced automatically as a byproduct of authenticated, authorized execution â€” not inferred after the fact.

+---
+---
 ## 14. Execution Without Trust Assumptions

 In BlockCertsAI, execution does not rely on trust.